 - Poor battery life.

-- Thermostat motion sensing won’t operate.
+- Thermostat motion sensing is disabled.

-- Your thermostat occasionally disconnects from Wi-Fi.
+- Your thermostat every now and then disconnects from Wi-Fi.

 - Heating or cooling is short cycling, or frequently turning on and off in a short period of time.

-Our Pros Can Resolve Nest Thermostat Troubles
+Our Professionals Can Resolve Nest Thermostat Issues